 Without this backdrop of social support for marital endurance, many marriages simply don’t have the stamina to survive routine setbacks and challenges.
 And this is particularly where prayer can play a life-altering role.

 Prayer works because it connects us with the ultimate accountability partner; God cares about us and God cares passionately about our marriage.
 When we engage God in our challenges, we can be absolutely confident that all the grace we need will be available to us if we are willing to accept it.

 Praying into a difficult marital situation helps us access spiritual strengths that can support us in our difficulties.
 Praying every day, even when there is no urgent need, helps prevent such situations developing or worsening.
 And it’s free.
 Like OMG (literally in this case)!
 Why would we NOT pray?

 So let’s pray for marriage.
-Pray for your own marriage.
-Pray that your marriage can be the sacramental sign to the world it is meant to be.
-Pray for the marriages of your loved ones.
+Pray for our own marriage – that it can be the sacramental sign to the world it is meant to be.
+Pray for the marriages of our loved ones.
 And pray for the marriage culture.

 To access resource materials: visit http://www.acmfc.org.au/month-of-prayer-and-fasting/